gpmoraes/Vue-Studies/README.md

 > Open the **.html** file in the browser
 >
-> Open the terminal and execute the commands below
+> At the browser terminal the commands below:
 >> <code>info_proxy.msg</code>
 >> **Return**
 >> <code>"send me to the H1 tag returned by proxy getter!"</code>